AliceO2Group/AliceO2/Detectors/Raw/README.md

 If `--loop` argument is provided, data will be re-played in loop.
 The delay (in seconds) can be added between sensding of consecutive TFs to avoid pile-up of TFs.

-At every invocation of the device `processing` callback a full TimeFrame for every link will be added as N-HBFs parts (one for each HBF in the TF) to the multipart relayed by the `FairMQ` channel.
+At every invocation of the device `processing` callback a full TimeFrame for every link will be added as a multi-part `FairMQ` message and relayed by the relevant channel.
+By default each part will be a single CRU super-page of the link.
+This behaviour can be changed by providing `part-per-hbf` option, in which case each HBF will be added as a separate HBF.

 The standard use case of this workflow is to provide the input for other worfklows using the piping, e.g.
 ```cpp